If you’re running a WooCommerce store, you probably know that security is a big deal—and for good reason.

 As the server reaches capacity due to increased bot traffic, HTTP requests may queue up, delaying response times for real users.
 Server logs showing queued or delayed HTTP requests often indicate excessive bot activity targeting the checkout page.

-Here are the purchase and order indicators that you can identify the carding attack in your WooCommerce store.
+Here are the purchase and order indicators to identify the carding attack in your WooCommerce store.

 Carding bots often target the checkout page specifically, directing traffic.
 Monitoring server traffic patterns can help identify unusual spikes in checkout requests, a common sign of card testing.